-4.2.
-BLR matrix LU factorization: FCU algorithm.
-We now turn to the LU factorization of BLR matrices.
-To compute such factorizations, the classical partitioned LU factorization of full matrices must be adapted by incorporating the compressions of the blocks into LR matrices.
+4.1.
+BLR matrix LU factorization: UFC algorithm.
+To compute the LU factorization of BLR matrices, the classical partitioned LU factorization of full matrices must be adapted by incorporating the compressions of the blocks into LR matrices.
 Several algorithms have been distinguished depending on when this compression step is performed.
-Algorithm 4.1 describes the FCU algorithm (standing for factor, compress, update).
-The algorithm is written in a left-looking fashion: at step k of the FCU algorithm, the kth block-row and block-column are first factored (lines 4-7) before being compressed (lines 9-12), and finally the next block-row and block-column are updated (lines 14-17) using the BLR LU factors "to the left".
-Note that at step k = 1, the update step does not do anything.
+Algorithm 4.1 describes the UFC algorithm (standing for update, factor, compress).
+The algorithm is written in a left-looking fashion: at step k of the UFC algorithm, the kth block-row and block-column are first updated (lines 4-7) using the BLR LU factors "to the left" (note that at step k=1, the update step therefore does not do anything).
+Then, this block-row and block-column are factored (lines 9-12) before being finally compressed (lines 14-17).

-Another algorithm, referred to as CFU (compress, factor, update), is analyzed in section 4.3.
+Another algorithm, referred to as UCF (update, compress, factor), is analyzed in section 4.2.